Velociraptor Security Configuration

 Generating client side certificates

-Therefore this is the same as an API key certificate and we can use the same process to generate one.
+Since the certificate needed is the same as an API client certificate, we can use the same process to generate one for mTLS:

-velociraptor --config /etc/velociraptor/server.config.yaml config api_client --name "Client" /tmp/api.config.yaml
+$ velociraptor --config /etc/velociraptor/server.config.yaml config api_client --name "Client" /tmp/dummy.api.config.yaml

 No role added to user Client.
 You will need to do this later using the 'acl grant' command.

-Once the key is generated you can see it in the yaml file encoded in PEM format.
-Simply copy the two blocks (client_private_key and client_cert) into the client’s config file Client.Crypto.client_certificate and Client.Crypto.client_certificate_private_key.
+Once the key is generated you can see it in the resulting yaml file encoded in PEM format.
+Simply copy the two blocks - client_private_key and client_cert - into the client’s config file Client.Crypto.client_certificate and Client.Crypto.client_certificate_private_key, or into the server config if you intend to use the GUI to repack the MSI or generate client configs for multiple orgs (service restart will be required to read these new config items).

-Note that this client certificate will only be used if the server requests it so it is ok to add the client certificates even if you do not intend to require it until later.
+Note that this client certificate will only be used if the server requests it, so it is fine to add the client certificate to the client config even if you only intend to enable mTLS later.

 Requiring client side certificates

-On the server you can require frontend connections to present valid client side certificates by setting the Frontend.require_client_certificates to true.
+On the server you can require frontend connections to present valid client side certificates by setting the Frontend.require_client_certificates config setting to true.

 Once this setting is made it will not be possible to connect to the frontend without presenting a relevant client side certificate.
 This makes troubleshooting a bit more challenging.